lucasdellabella/lucasdellabella.com/pages/music.md

 ---

-title: Musi - Lucas Della Bella
+title: Music - Lucas Della Bella
-display: Projects
+display: Music
-subtitle: List of projects I'm proud of
+subtitle: Some of my songs that are public
-description: List of projects I'm proud of
+description: Some of my songs that are public
 plum: true